WHAT IS VIDEO BRANCHING?

 STEP 10: DISTRIBUTE

-Under this section on the left sidebar you have edit your URL settings.
+Under this section on the left sidebar, you have to edit your URL settings.
 That means that you can change the URL for your video to a custom URL instead of using the default URL created by the platform.

 Generate Video Branch Code